pixee/sonar-api-getter/README.md

 The Sonar API Getter is a utility for retrieving and combining paginated results from the Sonar APIs.
 Specifically, it is intended to retrieve Issues and Hotspots.

-These APIs both have a page size limit of 500 results per page.
-This utility will retrieve all pages of results and combine them into a single JSON file that can be uploaded to Pixee for triage and remediation.
+These APIs both have a limit of 500 results per page.
+This utility will retrieve all pages of results (up to the API max of 10000 results total) and combine them into a single JSON file that can be uploaded to Pixee for triage and remediation.

 ## Installation